Ignite-Laboratories/Enigmaneering/old/enigma0/E0S0 - Inception.md

 code!
 Why?
 Because code was _created_ by the _creator_ for us to _creatively_ collaborate with, and it's what facilitated the _creation_ of language _through_ neurological systems!

-    tl;dr - your neurons, at their core, use code to make you speak! let's keep it positive for others =)
+    tl;dr - your neurons, at their core, use code to make you speak
+          - let's keep it positive for others =)

 Thus, the first thing you will find is that every _JanOS_ instance is _alive at creation_, and is always provided a reference to the moment of `Inception` -